heptarch/heptarch.github.io/drafts/demon.md

 The absurdity has somewhat changed character.
 Foster stammers:
 "Corpuscular machines?"
 The sounds of evening traffic float in from Marleybone.
-"Ah, you mean molecules?"
-The composer has softened.
-"Perhaps... perhaps you would like some tea?"
+"Ah, you mean molecules.
+Perhaps... perhaps you would like some tea?"
+The composer looks on with amusement.

 <p align="center">
   ⁂